Child Development & Education (CDE)

 3 Units (LEC 48-54)

-This course provides a framework for infant/toddler care in a childcare setting emphasizing developmental care-giving strategies and designing developmentally appropriate practices and receive instruction demonstrating high quality practices that are recommended by the California State Department of Education Infant Toddler Foundations and Framework.
-Students may be required to complete observations in licensed care facilities which may require immunizations, TB and Criminal Record Clearances.
+This course provides students with a framework for infant/toddler care in a childcare setting emphasizing developmental care-giving strategies and designing developmentally appropriate practices.
+Students will receive instruction demonstrating high quality practices that are recommended by the California State Department of Education Infant Toddler Foundations and Framework.
+Students may be required to complete observations in licensed care facilities which may require immunizations, and TB and Criminal Record Clearances.

 Prerequisite: CDE-110 or CDE-119 (with a grade of C or better).